Exelon Corporation [EXC] – A riskier no matter how short-term sentiments looks

 Shifting the focus to workforce efficiency, Exelon Corporation [EXC] earns $1,029,346 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 5.59 and its Total Asset Turnover is 0.28.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.72 and its Current Ratio is 0.85.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 0.32, which indicates that it is 4.85% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 41.91.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.38, which indicates that it is 7.48% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 24.66.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Exelon Corporation [EXC] a Reliable Buy?